-Alongside its policies, the Neighbourhood Plan contains some important design principles that development on key sites will be expected to follow.
-These are referenced in policy E3, and set out fully in Annex B to the plan.
-These principles form an intrinsic part of the plan and should therefore be taken into account when considering relevant development proposals.
+Alongside its policies, the Neighbourhood Plan contains some important design guidelines that development on key sites will be expected to follow.
+These are referenced in policy E3, and set out fully in Annex B to the plan (published separately).
+These guidelines form an intrinsic part of the plan and should therefore be taken into account when considering relevant development proposals.

-There are limits on what a neighbourhood plan can cover: its policies must relate to things that can be dealt with through the planning system, rather than other public services or commercial decisions.
-However, where wider issues have been raised, they have been recorded, are noted in Annex A, and have been brought to the attention of the district and county councils.
+There are limits to what a neighbourhood plan can cover: its policies must relate to things that can be dealt with through the planning system, rather than other public services or commercial decisions.
+However, the process of producing the plan has inevitably identified some wider issues that the community would like to see considered.
+These are recorded in the evidence report that accompanies the plan, which has been brought to the attention of the district and county councils.